Equal Pay In NZ

 A DigitalNZ Story by Zokoroa

-How far has NZ come with equal pay and pay equity since women were granted the vote in the 1893?
-This story shows how the gender pay gap, pay parity within and between occupations, and minimum wages were represented by cartoonists and news media. .
+How far has NZ come with equal pay and pay equity since women were granted the vote in 1893 and the passing of the Equal Pay Act on 20 Oct 1972?
+This story shows how the gender pay gap and pay equity were represented by cartoonists and news media.

-pay equity, gender pay gap, equal pay for equal work, minimum wage, pay, salaries, women, women workers, female workers, discrimination, equality, gender, workers, jobs, occupation, stereotypes, bias
+equal pay, pay equity, gender pay gap, equal pay for equal work, minimum wage, pay, salaries, women, women workers, female workers, discrimination, equality, gender, workers, jobs, occupation, stereotypes, bias, cartoons

-How far has NZ come with equal pay and pay equity since women were granted the vote in 1893?
+How far has NZ come with equal pay and pay equity since women were granted the vote in 1893 and the Equal Pay Act 1972 being passed into law on 20 October 1972?
 Equal pay is when men and women get paid the same for doing the same work - equal pay for equal work.
 Pay equity is when women and men receive the same pay for doing jobs that are different, but of equal value (that is, jobs that require similar degrees of skills, responsibility and effort).
-Let's explore NZ's gender pay gap for women through the eyes of cartoonists and the news media.
-We'll look at attitudes to women workers; the legislative journey for equal pay; and female-dominated professions and pay parity.
-We'll also celebrate successes along the way leading up to the Equal Pay Amendment Act 2020 which introduced a process for hearing claims.

 "The time will come when women will get a man's wages."
 Voice from audience: "Yes; next Saturday night"